Achievable logoAchievable logo

 • Can be unilateral or bilateral

-(IV) Hemisection of the spinal cord or Brown-Sequard syndrome: It is usually caused by trauma, tumors or herniated disc.
+(IV) Hemisection of the spinal cord or Brown-Sequard syndrome: This is usually caused by trauma, tumors, or a herniated disc.

 Clinical features of Brown-Sequard syndrome